 The secrets of success to a great looking lawn are:

 - Feeding with a spring and summer lawn fertiliser.

 - Dealing with bare patches.

-Mowing too short and, as a consequence weakening the grass, is the quickest and easiest way of allowing weeds and moss to become established and spoiling the lawn.
+Mowing too short is the quickest way of allowing weeds and moss to become established, which ultimately weakens the grass and spoils the lawn.

-Next on the priority list is feeding the grass, and the EverGreen range of lawn feeds will produce a lawn to boast about.
+Next on the priority list is feeding the grass and by using certain lawn feeds, you can really produce a lawn to boast about!

-When using a granular lawn feed it is important to apply it evenly over the whole lawn at the recommended rate.
-The easy way to do this is to use a lawn spreader, such as the built-in spreader in the smaller sizes or use EverGreen Easy Spreader + on larger lawns.
+When using a granular lawn feed, it is important to apply it evenly over the whole lawn at the recommended rate.
+The easy way to do this is to use a lawn spreader, especially on larger lawns!

 Lawn weeds are a major headache that can stop you fully enjoying your lawn.
 A strong, healthy and well-fed lawn will be able to deal with weeds and moss far better than one that isn’t fed and looked after properly.

-But where weeds and moss are a problem you need to deal with them quickly.
-EverGreen Complete is a unique 4-in-1 treatment that feeds, weeds, controls moss and builds up the lawn’s resistance to heat, drought and other stresses.
-It can be used from April, throughout spring and summer.
+But where weeds and moss are a problem, you need to deal with them quickly.
+Use a lawn treatment product, specifically looking out for a 4-in-1 product that feeds, treats weeds, controls moss and builds up the lawn’s resistance to heat, drought and other stresses.
+Find a product that can be used from April onwards, throughout spring and summer.

-Where major moss or weed invasion is a problem, dealing with them with an extra application of a liquid weedkiller, such as Verdone Extra, and EverGreen Mosskil Soluble, will produce excellent results.
+Where major moss or weed invasion is a problem, dealing with them with an extra application of a liquid weedkiller, will produce excellent results!